Fuzzbox999/linux-dotfiles/.config/ranger/README.txt

         -e "s/light_theme = .*/light_theme = $2/" \
         "$HOME/.config/wpg/wpg.conf"

-Once you have selected your shortcut on the selected wallpapers, Ranger will run a shell command which will :
+Once you have typed your shortcut on the selected wallpaper, ranger will run a shell command.
+This is what this command looks like, for instance, in ranger's rc.conf :

+map wlo1 shell wal -l -i %f && sedwpg wal true && wpg -a %f && wpg --light --backend -n -s %f && wal -R && cp %f ~/Images/Current/wall.jpg && sassc /home/fuzzbox/.startpage/scss/style.scss /home/fuzzbox/.startpage/style.css && /home/fuzzbox/.local/bin/system/wal_dunst.sh

+This command will :
 - call pywal with the desired backend
 - call the script to modify wpg.conf
 - call wpg to generate the gtk theme